 Postdoctoral Research Associate.
-Funded by Funded by CRUK Early Detection.
+Funded CRUK Early Detection.

 Samir studied Biomedical Science at The University of Sheffield (UK), where he carried out research on asthma-associated proteins and their regulation of human mast cell function.
 He followed this with an MSc(Res) in Translational Oncology, which included a research project on developing an in vivo model of castration-resistant prostate cancer in zebrafish.